E Bikes in Zion: Why Pedal When You Can Cruise

 However, there was no running water available to refill water bottles.
 Parts of the road were very cold in the shade, so having gloves, hats, and layers were key.

 After taking a snack break, we headed out on a leisurely stroll along Riverside walkway, an easy, paved trail just under two miles long with minimal elevation gain.
 This trail leads to the infamous Narrows, and it's packed with scenic views and surprises along the way.
-One of the highlights is the giant waterfall that cascades down into the river, where you can feel its mist on your face and snap a perfect Instagram pic.

 But be warned, the trail is also home to some sneaky squirrels who may try to steal your snacks.
 As one of the most popular trails in the park because of its access to the Narrows, plan on seeing a lot of people carrying drysuit gear and walking poles.